FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 (Check out the [Download FusionAuth page](https://fusionauth.io/download) for other installation options.)

 Once FusionAuth is running (by default at [localhost:9011](http://localhost:9011)), create a new Application.
-The only configuration you need to change is `Authorized redirect URLs` in the `OAuth` tab.
-Because our Express server will be running on `localhost:9000`, we'll set this to `localhost:9000/oauth-redirect`.
-Click on `Save` to finish the configuration.
+The only configuration you need to change is `Authorized redirect URLs` on the `OAuth` tab.
+Since our Express server will be running on `localhost:9000`, we'll set this to `http://localhost:9000/oauth-callback`.
+Click the blue `Save` at the top-right to finish the configuration.

-{% include _image.html src="/assets/img/advice/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false %}
+{% include _image.html src="/assets/img/advice/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false alt="FusionAuth application edit page" %}

 A login feature isn't very useful with zero users.
 It's possible to register users from your app, but we'll manually add a user for this example.
 Select `Users` from the menu.
 You should see your own account; it's already registered to FusionAuth, which is why you can use it to log into the admin panel.